Write LinkedIn Posts Without Fear or Overthinking

 3. You’ll position yourself as an expert in your field

-4. When interviewing for a new role or trying to get new clients and they see you’re actively writing on LinkedIn – and you become an automatic winner in their eyes
+4. When interviewing for a new role or trying to get new clients, and they see you’re actively writing on LinkedIn, you become the natural choice in their eyes

 5. People can find you more easily on the internet

-6. It’ll add color to your otherwise vanilla LinkedIn profile
+6. It’ll add dimension and layers to your otherwise snooze-worthy LinkedIn profile

 7. You might have the same job title as 80,000 other professionals, but only you think the way you do and share your thoughts in your own unique way